Skip to main content

 Areas to Avoid

-• Market 4 area - Pickpocketing hotspot
+• Market 4 area — Pickpocketing hotspot, especially crowded hours.

 Numbeo Crime Index: 56.2 (20th safest among SA cities)